-"If you came up with the idea and wanted us here to say no, so you could feel like you're not failing the people you think you can help, that was a bad call," Oliver noticed.
-"And if you really want to do this and you want us to back you up to convince Clark, I also think it's not a good idea.
+"If you came up with the idea and wanted us here to say no, so you could feel like you're not failing the people you think you can help, that was a bad call," Oliver said resolutely.
+"And if you really want to do this and you want us to back you up in order to convince Clark, then I also think it's not a good idea.
 It's should be only up to you two.
 It's your marriage, your possible children.
 It's not a business transaction."
 There!
-That was I perfect answer, I thought.
+That was the perfect answer, I thought.

 "I think that you should think about it.
 At least sleep on it," Chloe gave her the perfect advice.
 "Or wait a few years until Lara grows up and then decide.
 I promise you, Lo, she's just one girl, but she'll still give you hell."

 "Oh, that I can totally agree with," I said.
-"Trust me, Lois, I am the only one here who has two children instead of just one and still, I don't want to do this ever again.
-They will take all your time and you will not even have time to shower… considering you want to have a dozen of them… I don't think you'll manage to convince Clark to help make them while you'll stop having time to shave your legs."
+"Trust me, Lois, I'm the only one here who has two children instead of just one and still, I don't want to do this ever again.
+They'll take all your time and you won't even have time to shower.
+When considering you want to have a dozen of them, I don't think you'll manage to convince Clark to help make them while you'll stop having time to shave your legs."

-"I wish you stopped feeling like you needed to prove something to me, Lois," Clark told her and crouched by her side.
+"I wish you stopped feeling like you need to prove something to me, Lois," Clark told her and squatted by her side.
 "I love you and I will never regret anything.
 The way of living has changed, yes, but it's not our fault that people still die sometimes."

 "We should focus on peace, not war," Oliver said and stood up.
 "I guess this meeting is over.
 I'm not really sure what I'm doing here, but anyway… I need to go."

 He was acting weird recently and I didn't know the reason.
 Not that I wanted to talk to him seriously again.
-Nope, nah ha.
+Nope, nah ah.

-"JeXCorp should start looking for a planet comparable to Earth," Lex said, "just in case.
+"JeXCorp should start looking for a planet like the Earth," Lex said, "just in case.
 I know people, even if they can live now on other planets, they would like to have an alternative of living on a ground similar to the one they were raised on."

 I was sitting in the mansion's study, trying to relax.